-Don’t get left behind this planning season.
+Don’t get left behind this strategic planning season.
 Here are five tips for purposeful planning:

 1. Develop Rolling 36-Month Plans

 No one can see 10 years into the future.
 If we go back only five years, most people wouldn’t have been able to comprehend how fast the industry has changed.
 Moreover, most restaurant strategic planning processes have not kept up with the changes.
-Operations are often state of the art for 2009, not 2018.
+Operations are often state of the art for 2009, not for the 2020s.

 While it’s not possible to predict the future, executive teams can increase the probability of success by understanding and watching the variables that may impact it.
 Though the pace of change has increased exponentially — and will continue to accelerate — companies who approach long-term planning with the belief that they have too much to worry about right now to look ahead will soon wake up with the realization that things have changed faster outside the business than inside.

 We advocate a rolling 36-month plan.
 Short-term planning can create a tremendous amount of volatility, and recent political conversations have proposed doing away with quarterly reporting for publicly traded companies in an effort to increase stability.
 Incentivizing leaders with solely short-term targets might force executives to ignore longer-term opportunities for the business.

 Of course, there are current-year initiatives that optimize performance by reducing cost, improving efficiency, enhancing the guest experience, and building morale and buy-in, but these should not be the sole focus of management teams.